-When pricing a EPCM project, the EPCM contractor takes some risk, but the only real risk is a risk of spending more hours on the project than they planned to spend.
+When pricing an EPCM project, the EPCM contractor takes some risk, but the only real risk is a risk of spending more hours on the project than they planned to spend.
 Although the risk is real, it’s a relatively low risk and can be managed with the correct change management procedures.
-The EPCM contractor thus adds some risk to their price but it’s very small when compared to the total capex of the project.
+The EPCM contractor thus adds some risk to their price but it’s very small when compared to the total CAPEX of the project.
 The real risk gets added when the construction contractor prices and then the fact that the EPCM Contractor and construction contractor is not aligned, could add a lot of additional cost to the project.

-When a EPC project gets priced, understanding the risk component is very important.
+When an EPC project gets priced, understanding the risk component is very important.
 Different locations and complexities of projects carry different risk components.
 It’s thus very important that all these factors get taken into consideration to determine a risk component.
-A typical EPC risk component is in the range of 10-20% of the capex.
+A typical EPC risk component is in the range of 10-20% of the CAPEX.
 This sounds like a lot, but once you get into the project, this never seems to be enough.
 It’s also important that enough profit margin is built into the EPC models as this also creates a buffer during execution.

 Once most of the engineering and procurement activities have been completed and the correct sub-contractors are selected, the construction activities can take place.

 During construction, it’s very important that the EPC contractor keeps control of the project, it’s very easy at this stage to lose control.
 Every aspect of the project needs to be optimized during the construction phase.
 Project managers often make the mistake of judging each component of the construction from the budget they have built for the project.
 The biggest problem is that you approve cost for a certain scope of work because it falls in your budget, but then something changes on another piece of scope and suddenly you are way over budget with that portion.
-As a EPC project manager, you should thus drive each component of the project to ensure the optimal savings are generated.
+As an EPC project manager, you should thus drive each component of the project to ensure the optimal savings are generated.
 If you can do a portion of scope for a better price than you priced, make sure you bank this saving.
 You might need it later on in the project where a component might cost you more than you planned for.

-When the construction teams are on site, it’s important that the EPC contractor has strong management on site from their own organization.
+When the construction teams are on-site, it’s important that the EPC contractor has strong management on-site from their own organization.
 The management team should consist of construction management, contract management and engineering management.
 Health, safety and environmental will report to the construction manager.
-By having strong management on the construction site, problems and changes can be handled on site and put to bed before it becomes a big issue.
+By having strong management on the construction site, problems and changes can be handled on-site and put to bed before it becomes a big issue.
 It’s also important that the in-house resources manage the client relationship on site as well as the cost, schedule and quality.

-Although the EPC project manager does not have to be on site full time, it’s very important that he visits the site on a regular basis to ensure all parties are aligned.
+Although the EPC project manager does not have to be on-site full time, it’s very important that he visits the site on a regular basis to ensure all parties are aligned.
 He should be joined by his project planner and contracts manager.
 They should focus on construction progress and scope creep.
 Progress should be monitors actual versus planned, a basic S-curve works well for this weekly progress measurement.
 The contracts manager should ensure that scope is executed in accordance with the approved scope of work and accepted schedule.

 If a problem gets identified or delays occur, the team should get together as soon as possible to determine the impact, find a way of solving the problem or delay and record the outcome.
 The sooner problems or delays get identified, the better chance the project team has to solve the problem or get the project back on track.

 Critical path management is a good way of managing the project schedule.
 By focusing on the important aspects and ensuring they get executed correctly, the team can focus on keeping the project on schedule.
-When the items that’s not on the critical path gets delayed, it gets recorded but only becomes critical once it gets close to the critical path of the project.
-This way, effort is not wasted on managing everything, but only the items that will have an impact on the overall project schedule.
+When the items that are not on the critical path gets delayed, it gets recorded but only becomes critical once it gets close to the critical path of the project.
+This way, the effort is not wasted on managing everything, but only the items that will have an impact on the overall project schedule.
 This way of management is also known as the 80-20 principle.

 Once the construction phase is executed successfully, the project moves over to the commissioning phase.
 During commissioning, the client often gets involved to assist.
-During this phase it’s very important that a transition happens between the EPC contractor and the client.
+During this phase, it’s very important that a transition happens between the EPC contractor and the client.
 If this commissioning process is a painless process for the client and the project is a success, it will buy a lot of loyalty from the client.
-Also ensure that the important resources on the project are on site during this phase to ensure problem shooting gets done effectively.
+Also, ensure that the important resources on the project are on-site during this phase to ensure problem shooting gets done effectively.

 During the commissioning phase, very experienced resources are needed, this is not the place to save any money, but to ensure the asset works.
-If something goes wrong during the commissioning, you want the correct resources on site to solve the problem.
+If something goes wrong during the commissioning, you want the correct resources on-site to solve the problem.
 There’s a common example where the client was battling to commission a machine and had to call for expertise.
 When the expert arrived on site, he set one screw and the machine started.
 He gave the client his very expensive invoice for this work, the client complained and asked why it’s so expensive as he only set one screw.
 His response was that setting one screw is not worth a lot of money but knowing what screw to set is.

 After the asset is commissioned, the EPC contractor usually has a 52-week defects liability period.
 During this phase, the EPC contractor often helps with the operations and maintenance as well.
 Ensuring the knowledge is transferred from the construction phase helps a lot and also ensures that defects can be repaired without major cost implications.

 Once the defects liability period is over, the EPC contractor’s liabilities are usually over with some exceptions for certain OEM equipment.
-The OEM liabilities will usually be back to back and the OEMs will usually honor their own guarantees.
+The OEM liabilities will usually be back to back and the OEMs will usually honour their own guarantees.